Message Approval

 Signature Lifecycle

-3. Signed: status = 1, signature bytes written at offset 142, readable by anyone.
+status = 1, signature bytes written, readable by anyone.

 Your program calls approve_message (CPI)